vibhubgupta/vibhubgupta/README.md

 - 👋 Hi, I’m @vibhubgupta
 - 👀 I’m interested in Programming and Data science
-- 🌱 I’m currently learning competitive programming, Linux
+- 🌱 I’m currently looking for placement opportunities
-- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me - vibhu@ieee.org
+- 📫 How to reach me - vibhubg844@gmail.com

 <!---
 vibhubgupta/vibhubgupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.